Ayoob7/facenet-face-recognition/README.md

 3. Facilitate FPGA model loading, for IOT applications.
 (Model Compression)
 4. Make an ubiquitous network message broker (Like RabbitMQ) for IOT applications

-## Attribution
- The boiler plate code was taken from Skuldur (https://github.com/Skuldur/facenet-face-recognition/).